Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/09/zahlen-fakten-werte-statista-buendelt-daten-fuer-ihre-forschung.md

 ## Subscribe to Newsletter

+Conveying information in an easily comprehensible format is an important part of presenting your research.
+Graphics, tables, diagrams, images and Excel files are particularly useful for this.
+Statista allows you to download its data as a range of file types, so that you can immediately and efficiently include the information in your research documents and publications in a visually attractive format.

+## Staffnet

 #KnowMore – The prepared content issued by the ETH Library is at your free disposal and gives you a head start.

-## Staffnet

 #ETHLibraryDigital – The ETH Library is there for you digitally with various resources and services , not only during the COVID-19 protective measures.